prateek91sharma/NAGP_Kubernetes_Advanced_2025/README.md

 The k8s folder contains manifest files for application and database layers in k8s/app and k8s/db folders respectively

-For app deployment the yaml manifests are applied based on dependency order as below.
+For microservice the following yaml manifests are applied.
 1. secrets.yaml and configmap.yaml
 2. deployment.yaml
 3. service.yaml
 4. ingress.yaml

-For postgres database we need to deploy headless service and deployment in below order.
+For postgres database we need to deploy below resources.
 1. secrets.yaml
 2. headless-service.yaml
 3. postgres-stateful-set.yaml

 ## Testing

-Post creation of database used below command to test the connectivity using psql `kubectl run -it --rm --image=postgres:latest postgres-client -- /bin/bash` <br/>
+Post creation of database used below command to test the connectivity using psql <br/>
+`kubectl run -it --rm --image=postgres:latest postgres-client -- /bin/bash` <br/>
 Inside bash following commands to connect to db <br/>
 `psql -h postgres-headless-svc -U "postgres" -d "postgres"` <br/>